sweetgiggles201/sweetgiggles201/README.md

 </div>

-🩷 If we have similar interests, I don't mind chatting or giving my **Discord** or **Roblox** user, just ask bro.
+🩷 If we are getting along, I don't mind chatting or giving my **Discord** or **Roblox** user, if you just ask.

 🎀 Girl...
 I'm not grown, I'm **17**.

-🌷 Please don't be weird or make things awkward.
+🌷 Please don't be weird or make things awkward, you'll get blocked by any means!

 ---